lightningkite/khrysalis/kotlin-compiler-plugin-typescript/Tasks.md

     - [X] When
         - [X] Subject As Statement
         - [X] Subject As Expression
+        - [X] Subject With Variable
-        - [ ] Subject with Cast or Range As Statement
+        - [X] Subject with Cast or Range As Statement
-        - [ ] Subject with Cast or Range As Expression
+        - [X] Subject with Cast or Range As Expression
         - [X] No Subject As Statement
         - [X] No Subject As Expression
     - [X] While